fuhrahmann/Automatic-Cane-Feeding-Control/README.md

 <p align="center"> <img src="assets/CaneCarrier.png" alt="Cane Carrier" width="500"> </p>

 ## 📄 What is this?
-This is my final project for achieving Bachelor of Applied Engineering for Automation Engineering Techology at Insitut Teknologi Sepuluh Nopember.
-This project focuses on implementing a Proportional-Integral-Derivative (PID) control system to regulate the speed of a cane carrier motor in a sugar factory based on the sugarcane bagasse level in the chute using cane carrier prototype.
+This is my final project for achieving a Bachelor of Applied Engineering in Automation Engineering Technology at Institut Teknologi Sepuluh Nopember.
+This project focuses on implementing a Proportional-Integral-Derivative (PID) control system to regulate the speed of a cane carrier motor in a sugar factory based on the sugarcane bagasse level in the chute, using a cane carrier prototype.
 The goal is to minimize frequent sugarcane pile-ups caused by a mismatch between motor speed and material flow.
 The system was developed using:

 - Microcontroller: Arduino Uno R3